 The bus is going to be the slowest method to get to Copenhagen (35 to 45 minutes, depending on time of day).
 With the train or metro, why bother?

-Copenhagen Airport Taxi
+Copenhagen Airport Taxis and Transfers

 Taxis can be hailed from Terminals 2 and 3.